yangcao77/odo-fork/docs/IDP-YAML.md

     volumeMappings: #  Optional: ability to map paths in the container to persistent volume paths
     - volumeName: idp-data-volume
       containerPath: /some/path/idp-data
-    # Map a directory for the build job to be able to copy the .war file

     kubernetes: # Values only used for Kube deployments